Read Time: 3 mins

-The best part of this book is that the fictional story he writes to illustrate the approach his consulting company has developed is based on a Janitorial company named Admiral Janitorial.
+The best part of this book is that the fictional story he writes to illustrate the approach his consulting company has developed is based on a janitorial company named Admiral Janitorial.

-Whether you're thinking of starting a Janitorial business or have been running one for years and need a WHY to guide your day to day actions, this book outlines a great approach I would encourage all Janitorial Businesses to follow.
+Whether you're thinking of starting a Janitorial business or have been running one for years and need a WHY to guide your day to day actions, this book outlines a great approach I would encourage all janitorial businesses to follow.

 What about you?
 What are your favorite books that have helped you and your business grow?
 Share your ideas in the comments below.